Toyota 3S-GTE Engine Specs, Performance, Upgrades, Reliability

 Is the Toyota 3S-GTE engine reliable?
 Yes, we believe this engine earns above average remarks for reliability.
 Turbo engines haven’t earned the best reputation for reliability or longevity.
 That’s especially true back in the 1980’s and 1990’s.
 However, Toyota did an excellent job with their 3S-GTE engine.
 It doesn’t suffer from many major design flaws with the exception of the gen 3 engine block.

 Be cautious of blocks cracking on 3S-GTE engines, especially when modding and upgrading the engine.
 Otherwise, oil leaks and turbo failures are common issues.
-They’re mostly age related problems rather than any inherent problems or flaws with the 3SGTE, though.
+They’re mostly age related problems rather than any inherent problems or flaws, though.

 A lot of reliability comes down to maintenance.
 Use high quality synthetic oils, change fluids on time, and fix problems if and when they occur.
-It’s basic stuff that should be done on any car – not just the 3S-GTE.
-With proper maintenance it’s not uncommon for the Toyota 3S-GTE 2.0 inline-4 engine to make it beyond 250,000 miles.
+With proper maintenance it’s not uncommon for the Toyota 3S-GTE to make it beyond 250,000 miles.
 There are even highly upgraded engines that make it to that mileage with few issues along the way.

 Similar Posts